fylgja/.github/profile/README.md

 # Welcome to Fylgja

-Fylgja is a component based CSS framework.
+Fylgja is a component based CSS Libray.

 Focusing on making it easier to use CSS components with any other styles.